google/ghost-userspace/schedulers/cfs/README.md

 To bring this agent to parity with CFS in the kernel, some items left to implement are:

--   add a sched_latency knob/listen for sched_tick: right now tasks will run
-    until they voluntarily yield (up to preemption by another sched class)

 -   load balancing

 -   nice values